micapolos/micascheme/leo/README.md

 # Leo Scheme Programming Language

 Leo Scheme is a dialect of Scheme which uses indentation instead of parentheses.
-This document is a valid program in Leo Scheme.
-It can be executed in the command line with `leo readme.leo`.

 ---